Jigsaw City

 may have won the battle with demon-kind and The Void, but the cost is

-extremely high: Nicole sacrifices her life for the success of their
+extremely high: Nicole sacrificed her life for the success of their

-crazy suicide mission and the Hunter finally reaches the limits of both
+crazy suicide mission and the Hunter finally reached the limits of both

 her demon and witch powers, with disastrous consequences.